Human Palaeosystems Research Group

 Area 3: Ecosystem resilience and the transition from pristine natural systems to human dominated landscapes

-The expansion of the human niche, together with its impacts and feedbacks can be summarised as the exponential; march to the Anthropocene.
-While exploring the expansion of the human niche and its impacts will unravel important information regarding human evolution and deep-time environmental impacts, the size of Africa prevents details study of ecosystem resilience.
-To understand how ecosystem resilience articulates with the transition to human dominated landscapes - and the roots of the Anthropocene – the HPG is exploring islands.
-Specifically, the HPG is exploring long-term processes of ecosystem resilience in Malta, as an ‘island laboratory’ whose periodic connections to the mainland are well documented, and which boasted a unique and iconic island miniature megafauna.
-This ERC StG funded project is the first to document the transition from pristine natural systems to human dominated landscapes in a single place under controlled conditions.
-Critically successive waves of human colonizers lived on the islands between periods of ecosystem recovery – with each event leaving legacies for the next generation of settlers.
+The expansion of the human niche, together with its impacts and feedbacks, can be summarized as the exponential march to the Anthropocene.
+While exploring the expansion of the human niche and its impacts will unravel important information regarding human evolution and deep-time environmental impacts, the size of Africa prevents detailed study of ecosystem resilience.
+To understand how ecosystem resilience articulates with the transition to human-dominated landscapes - and the roots of the Anthropocene – our team is exploring islands.
+Specifically, we are exploring long-term processes of ecosystem resilience in Malta, as an ‘island laboratory’ whose periodic connections to the mainland are well-documented, and which boasted a unique and iconic island miniature megafauna.
+This ERC StG funded project is the first to document the transition from pristine natural systems to human-dominated landscapes in a single place under controlled conditions.
+Critically, successive waves of human colonizers lived on the islands between periods of ecosystem recovery – with each event leaving legacies for the next generation of settlers.

-In order to ensure the results of this project are of direct benefit to the Maltese Islands today, which are at the frontline of climate change, the HPG PI is directly liaising with Maltese government ministers to develop a policy advisory pipeline.
+In order to ensure the results of this project are of direct benefit to the Maltese Islands today, which are at the frontline of climate change, the principal investigator is directly liaising with Maltese government ministers to develop a policy advisory pipeline.

 Postdocs: Dr James Blinkhorn, Dr Andrés Currás